manoharan-lab/holopy/docs/source/users/recon_tutorial.rst

 The classical way of working with holograms is to optically reconstruct them by shining light back through them.
 This has the mathematical effect of propagating the field stored in the hologram to some different plane.
-Holopy generalizes this concept and allows you to numerically propagate any hologram or electric field to another point in space.
+HoloPy generalizes this concept and allows you to numerically propagate any hologram or electric field to another point in space.